-How to make an informal complaint about a child's education
+How to make an informal complaint about a child's education.

 1. If you have a complaint about a child’s school, which you would like to resolve informally, we encourage you to speak with your child’s teacher, guidance counselor, assistant principal or principal.
 The Parent Coordinator at the school also may be helpful in directing you to the appropriate school staff member for further assistance and/or may be able to provide the information needed to address your concern.
-It’s best to tell someone at the child’s school about your complaint as soon as possible so the appropriate staff members can work to address the issue in a timely manner.
+It’s best to tell someone at child’s school about your complaint as soon as possible so the appropriate staff members can work to address the issue in a timely manner.

-2. If the principal or other members of the school’s staff are unable to resolve your complaint, or if you would like to file a formal complaint with the DOE, please follow the steps described below.
+2. If the principal or other members of the school’s staff are unable to resolve your complaint, or if you would like to file a formal complaint with the NYCDOE, please follow the steps described below.
 Please note if the child is a student with a disability and you have an unresolved special education issue you may call 311 and request to speak to the Special Education Call Center.
 The Special Education Call Center staff will work with you to resolve your issue.

-How to file a formal complaint:
+How to File a Formal Complaint

-Chancellor's Regulation A-101 for appealing a transfer to another school
+Chancellor's Regulation A-101 for appealing a transfer to another school based on residency.

-Chancellor's Regulation A-443 for appealing a principal’s or superintendent’s
+Chancellor's Regulation A-443 for appealing a principal’s or superintendent’s suspension.

 Chancellor's Regulation A-443 for appealing an involuntary transfer.